ikjordan/picozx81/README.md

 + Prebuilt executable files for the 7 supported board types can be found [here](uf2/)
 + If a **zip** of the source files is downloaded from GitHub, it will be **incomplete**, as the zip will not contain the submodules.
 Zip files of the submodules would have to be downloaded separately from GitHub.
 It is easier to clone recursive the repository, as described in the following section
 ### To build:
-1. Install the Raspberry Pi Pico toolchain and SDK
+1. Install the Raspberry Pi Pico toolchain and SDK.
+SDK 2.x must be used

     Instructions to do this for several operating systems can be found by downloading [this pdf](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
 Chapter 2 covers installation on the Raspberry Pi, chapter 9 describes the process for other operating systems
 2. The vga display uses the `pico_scanvideo` library, which is part of the `pico-extras` repository.
 Clone this repository, including submodules